 Although vines were planted by the original Dutch settlers and the Cape was celebrated in the 18th century for its legendary Constantia dessert wine, the modern South African wine industry only really got going in the early Nineties after the ending of years of apartheid and economic isolation.
-Now it is the 6th most popular source of wine in theUK.
-Their appeal has been for their ability to produce everything from good entry level wine to top quality wines that compare with the best in the world.
+Now the sixth most popular source of wine in the UK, the country’s appeal has been its ability to produce everything from good entry level wine to top quality wines that compare with the best in the world.

-RUSTENBERG – Icon winery in SA, producer of fine Red blends and premium Cabernet Sauvignon and Chardonnay.
+Rustenberg – Icon winery in SA, producer of fine red blends and premium Cabernet Sauvignon and Chardonnay.
 Located on the slopes of the Simonsberg.

-GLENELLY – property purchased in 2003 by May de Lencquesaing formerly of Ch Pichon Lalande, making classic red varietals and blends plus newly released Chardonnays Located on the slopes of the Simonsberg.
+Glenelly – The property was purchased in 2003 by May de Lencquesaing formerly of Château Pichon Lalande, making classic red varietals and blends plus newly-released Chardonnays.
+Also located on the slopes of the Simonsberg.

-GUARDIANPEAK– Winery owned by Jean Engelbrecht producing wines that are strong, positive examples of their varietals and location on theHelderbergMountain.
+Guardian Peak – Owned by Jean Engelbrecht, the winery produces wines that are strong, positive examples of their varietals and location on the Helderberg Mountain.

-Walker Bay, BOUCHARD FINLAYSON – Peter Finlayson, the winemaker planted the vines in 1989.
-PinotNoirGalpinPeak is the star of the estate alongside 3 styles of Burgundian inspired Chardonnay and some innovative red and white blends.
+Bouchard Finlayson – Winemaker Peter Finlayson planted vines in 1989.
+Pinot Noir Galpin Peak is the star of the estate alongside three styles of Burgundy-inspired Chardonnay and some innovative red and white blends.

-Elgin, CATHERINE MARSHALL – Established ‘home base’ inElgin permanently in 2011 having vines and winery under her control plus buying in premium red varietals for SMG blend.
-Motto is ‘Powered by Pinot’ has 10 years under her own brand.
+Catherine Marshall – Catherine established a ‘home base’ in Elgin permanently in 2011 with vines and winery under her control as well as buying in premium red varietals for her SMG blend.
+The estate’s motto is ‘Powered by Pinot’.

-Western Cape, FORGE MILL – Great value range offering varietal distinction and consistency.
+Forge Mill – Great value range offering varietal distinction and consistency.